trychlos/pwix-env-settings/README.md

     - `EnvSettings.C.Verbose.ATOMICCONF`

         Trace the content of each individual file at the time it is loaded.

+    - `EnvSettings.C.Verbose.RECONFIGURE`

+        Trace the content of package reconfigurations on a per-environment basis.

+When called without argument, `EnvSettings.configure()` acts as a reactive data getter.

 Also note, as an explicit reminder, that, because the Meteor packages are instanciated at application level, they can have only one configuration.
 In order to prevent any risk of collision, the configuration of the package should be reserved to the application itself.
 In other words, other packages, even if they take advantage of this one, should not try to call themselves the `EnvSettings.configure()` method.